Finding certificates in the certificate inventory¶

 The certificate inventory can grow to thousands of certificates.
 In order to help you find the certificate you're looking for, TLS Protect Cloud provides robust searching and filtering capabilities.

-Open the certificate inventory by going to Inventory > Certificates Next Gen. At the top of the inventory page, you can use search, predefined filters, or custom filters to find the certificate you need.
+Open the certificate inventory by going to Inventory > Certificates.
+At the top of the inventory page, you can access the Summary View.
+You can also use search, predefined filters, or custom filters to find the certificate you need.

 Using the free-text search box¶